signaldust/bunny-jit/README.md

 is called.
 Note that "bad things will happen"(tm) if you try to patch a procedure that is not actually a stub (we don't check this in any way).

+Near-calls can also be patched, either globally with `Module::patchCalls(old,new)` or locally in one procedure with `Module::patchCallsIn(inProc,old,new)`.

 ## What it does?

 Here's a somewhat silly example: